 You can get your AeroPress in our shop on Senefelder Straße or right here, in our online shop.

-You can find coffee in many delicious varieties right here in the online shop, as well.
-We recommend buying it whole and only grind it fresh just before brewing.
+You can find the finest specialty coffee in many delicious varieties right here in the online shop, as well.
+We recommend buying your specialty coffee beans whole and only grind them fresh just before brewing.
 However, if you don’t have a coffee grinder, you can order one with the right grind for this brewing method.

 This is what you will need